singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

     $ shpc install python:3.9.2

-But since latest is already 3.9.2, you could leave out the tag.
+But since latest is already 3.9.2, you could leave out the tag:

 .. code-block:: console

-    $ shpc install python/3.9.2
+    $ shpc install python

-And the module folder shown previously would be generated.
-Currently, we assume that any new install will re-pull the container (and remove a previous one).
+The module folder will be generated, with the structure discussed in the USer Guide.
-We will eventually update this to only re-generate if the hash is different.
+Currently, any new install will re-pull the container only if the hash is different, and only re-create the module otherwise.

 Contributing Registry Recipes
 -----------------------------